peterlinxm1/op/router/linksys_wrt1900acs_v2/README.md

-# OpenWrt for Linksys WRT1900ACS Firmware instructions
+# OpenWrt for Linksys WRT1900ACS Firmware

 You can download the OpwnWrt for Linksys WRT1900ACS firmware from [Actions](https://github.com/ophub/op/actions).
 Such as `Build Linksys WRT1900ACS v1 & v2 (shelby) OpenWrt Firmware`.
 Unzip to get the `***.img` file.